xrdocs-staging/8000/_blogs/cisco-8711-architecture.md

 From the above output, we can see Port 0 to port 7 is connected to slice 3 and Port 8 to port 15 is connected to slice 2.

+### PHY

+IFG of P100 connects to the PHYs through 128 SerDes  each operating at 100G data rate The PHY can supports the followings:

+- Up to full 1.6 Tbps capacity
+- 16 SerDes in host (P100 NPU) side each SerDes operating at 100G
+- 16 SerDes in the line (Front Panel Ports)  side supporting at 100G (Retimer/800G  mode)
+- 32 SerDes in the line (Front Panel Ports)  side support at 50G (RGB mode)
+- PHY controlled from FPGA
+- SynE clock recovery and PTP (Class C timing) supported by PHY
+- Line-rate MACsec(XR support) or IPsec (HW ready)

 # Redundancy